What is computing?

 • 41% of young people have blocked or reported another user because of their behaviour

-Safer Internet Day 2022 celebrates young people’s role in creating a safer internet and the ways they are shaping the interactive entertainment spaces they are a part of.
+Safer Internet Day 2023 celebrated young people’s role in creating a safer Internet and the ways they are shaping the interactive entertainment spaces they are a part of.
 The platforms young people use are spaces for connection, community and collaboration, which is why the day challenges them to foster supportive relationships and respectful communities, whilst equipping them with the skills they need to keep themselves and others safe in these spaces.

 Our school assembly for Safer Internet day can be downloaded (see the links below)